Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 Starting with an idea suggested by Brill--Deser--Fadeev in \cite{BDF}, Bartnik in \cite{Ba3},\cite{Ba4} presented a heuristic argument that critical points of the mass on the space of solutions of the (time-symmetric) 4-dimensional vacuum Einstein constraint equations, with fixed boundary data $(\g, H)$, should be given by solutions of the static vacuum Einstein equations.
 This strongly suggested that minimizers of the Bartnik mass (with respect to a suitable horizon condition) should then also be static vacuum Einstein solutions.
 Some recent work along these lines has also been carried out by McCormick \cite{Mc1}, \cite{Mc2}.

-The main results of this section are a full proof of Bartnik's proposal, cf.~Theorem \ref{thm_mass_min_static}.
+The main results of this section are a full proof of Bartnik's proposal for Bartnik mass minimizers, cf.~Theorems \ref{thm_mass_min_static} and \ref{thm_BC}.
 In addition, Theorem \ref{thm_BC} shows that a Bartnik mass minimizer defined according to \eqref{bcont_weak} actually satisfies \eqref{bcont}, leading to a corresponding strong monotonicity result in Corollary \ref{mincor}.

-Throughout, $M$ will be a smooth 3-manifold with boundary, diffeomorphic to $\bR^{3}\setminus B$, where $B$ is an open ball.
-A $C^{m,\a}$ Riemannian metric $g$ on $M$ (i.e.~$C^{m,\a}$ up to and on $\dm$) will be called asymptotically flat (AF) if
+We refer the reader to Remark \ref{corv} for relevant prior results.